Uszak1/HDOC---Human_Detection_Online_Camera/README.md

 This is Web Cam Sending Script.
 It works by sending data to cloud on specified host.
 =
 Code is running quite smoothly and with no issues (as for me).
-Keep in mind that it's an early development tool.
 I checked, and code was working with 4 difrent web-cams and I have no trouble with sending data to the cloud.
 I hope code is also working for you.
 =